mocksure/system_design/SystemDesign.md

 - For any system, consider: how much data does the system handle? how much data does the system need to store?
 - Popular hashing algorithm: like 35.
 What about md5?
 - Scalibility
+- It normally does not matter whether to use Relational DB or NoSQL DB.
+But to support transactions, Relational DB is necessary.(Unless MongoDB 4.0, which just releases ACID support 2018)
+- You do need to implement some of the features in NoSQL(Serialization, Secondary Index)
+- Most SQL DB does not support Sharding

 ## Steps:
 1. **Scope** the problem: Ask questions; Understand the use cases.
 Confirm the specifics: number of users per month/day/minute or even second.
 What are the interfaces.